williamroque/startup/README.md

 ### Elevator pitch

-You cannot write either too slowly or too quickly, with too much pressure or with too little.
+You should write neither too slowly nor too quickly.
+You should take care not to use too much pressure or too little.
 You must be fully present in heart and mind, but both must also be completely empty.
-You should express your deepest passions, but they should flow out easily and effortlessly.
+You ought to express your deepest passions, but they should flow out easily and effortlessly.
 You must always correct your technique, but you only ever get one chance to do anything―a brush stroke is irreversible.
 Many believe that the traditional way of writing is a path to enlightenment.
 I am making a game where you can mix and explore Japanese characters, use them to assemble tranquil gardens, and share your creations with the world.

 ### Design